nolte/k8s-home-lab/src/applications/esphome/README.md

 # ESP Home

 <!--description-start-->
 Manage different ESP based IoT Devices, mostly based at some NodeMCU or other Products like this.
-The Devices will be used for collection informations from different Sensors like DHT22 etc. This Service is a part, of the SmartHome Eco System.
+The Devices will be used for collection information from different Sensors like DHT22 etc. This Service is a part, of the SmartHome Eco System.
 <!--description-end-->

 <!-- vale off -->